-Established producer + mixing & mastering engineer with credits/releases on legendary dance labels such as Strictly Rhythm, Toolroom Records and Nervous Records.
+Established producer & engineer who has worked with popular dance labels such as Insanity (Sony Music), Hot Creations, Strictly Rhythm and Toolroom Records.

 Interview with Adriane Jackson